tjbrockmeyer/campfire/readme.md

     * Users will be able to create gatherings, which others may join into.
 These gatherings will distribute users around an area, allowing the 3D audio experience to work seamlessly.

-## Tech Choices

-Campfire uses Elm for the front-end UI, and supports the possibility of using any other language/framework for the front-end mechanics.
-The only requirement is that the platform supports rendering HTML via Javascript interop.
-Easily this includes web browsers, ElectronJS, WebView, and others.

 ## Target Platforms

 In order of priority, here are the platforms that we are targeting: